vespa-engine/documentation/en/onnx.md

 Note that in the above rank profile example, the `onnx` model evaluation was put in the first phase ranking.
-In general, evaluating these models are expensive and more suitable in the second phase ranking.
+In general, evaluating these models are expensive and more suitable in the second-phase or global-phase ranking.

 The assumption when evaluating ONNX models in Vespa is that the models will be used in ranking, meaning that the model will be evaluated once for each document.
 Please be aware that this imposes some natural restrictions on the size and complexity of the models, particularly if the application has a large number of documents.
-However, effective use of the first and second phase can make running deep models feasible.
+However, effective use of [phased ranking](phased-ranking.html) can make running deep models feasible.

 ## Examples